korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 ##  STEP-BY-STEP MODE

-If you want to run the steps separatedly, you will open the main file `USER_stepbystep_mode.sh` and complete the variables with the information about files and parameters acording to the step that you will run.
+If you want to run the steps separatedly, you will open the main file `USER_stepbystep_mode.sh` and complete the variables with the information about files and parameters acording to the step that you will run (find it described below).

 Then, you will run the script: